MahanNasirkhani/Mask-Detection/README.md

 By incorporating Mediapipe's facemesh functionality, we can accurately pinpoint specific areas within images for segmentation, thus enhancing the precision and customization of the segmentation process.

+# Classification

+In our classification approach, we leverage the VGG16 architecture.
+To optimize the model's performance, we've implemented a strategy of freezing the convolutional layers 1 to 3, while allowing layers 4 and 5 to remain trainable.
+The model culminates in a 128-node dense layer, followed by a dropout layer with a retention rate of 0.6.
+The final touch is an output layer containing a single neuron, activated by the sigmoid activation function.

+Our data augmentation strategy is executed using Keras layers, enhancing the diversity and robustness of our dataset.
+We've defined the input shape as 100x100 with three color channels, contributing to a more comprehensive feature representation within our classification process.

 Through this multi-step process, we not only attain remarkable accuracy but also leverage cutting-edge techniques to enhance our Mask Detection model's performance.